ckeditor/ckeditor5/docs/framework/guides/package-generator.md

 ## How to change ESLint configuration?

-To change eslint config, edit the [.eslintrc.js](https://github.com/ckeditor/ckeditor5-package-generator/blob/master/.eslintrc.js) file.
+To change ESLint config, edit the [.eslintrc.js](https://github.com/ckeditor/ckeditor5-package-generator/blob/master/.eslintrc.js) file.
 It is also a good idea to check out the [eslint docs](https://eslint.org/docs/rules/).

 ### Why the predefined ESLint rules are recommended ?